ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/tune_redis.md

 * `stop-writes-on-bgsave-error`:
   *  If you have setup your proper monitoring of the Redis server and persistence, you may want to disable background saving so that Redis will continue to work as usual even if there are problems with disk, permissions, and so forth.
 * `maxclients`:
-  * If your system has a many, set the maxclients to a higher value (default is 10000).
+  * If your system has a many connections, set the maxclients to a higher value (default is 10000).
   * If your resources are limited but you're employing efficient horizontal sharding through a Redis cluster, consider reducing this value to prevent potential bottlenecks from arising.
 * `maxmemory`:
   * In case maxmemory is not defined, Redis will continuously allocate memory based on its requirements, potentially consuming all available free memory over time.
-Therefore, it is generally recommended to configure 75% or 80% of total memory to prevent this from occurring.
+Therefore, it is generally recommended to configure certain limit to prevent this from occurring.
+Therefore setting it to take 75-80% of your memory dedicated for Redis is reasonable.